 - Perfect sweetness, moist, and chewy cookies that will satisfy your sweet tooth.

-- Freezer-friendly.
-Whether it’s baked or raw, these cookies can last a long time in the freezer.
+- Whether it's baked or raw, these cookies can last a long time in the freezer.

 - If you love more ube recipes, check my: